veridonia/whitepaper/Whitepaper.md

 Veridonia is designed to be an open and self-regulating ecosystem:

 - **Public Auditability:** All voting records, ELO adjustments, and moderation actions are logged and accessible for independent review, emulating blockchain-like transparency.
-These community standards are shaped through historical voting patterns and collective moderation, and they evolve over time.
-- **Decentralised Moderation:** Governance is vested in the community, with every member (including guests) empowered to contribute, vote, and shape content standards.
+- **Decentralised Moderation:** Governance is vested in the community, with every member empowered to contribute, vote, and shape content standards.
 Moderation rights are held by approximately the top 1% of users in a community by rating, who are able to soft-delete posts to uphold standards.
-Every moderation action is publicly logged, ensuring accountability, and any such action can be appealed by the broader community through a randomized jury voting process.
+Every moderation action can be appealed by the broader community through a randomized jury voting process.

 **Privacy by Design and Data Control:**
 Veridonia does not require sign-up to participate and does not track users across the web.
 The system only uses minimal signals necessary for fairness—for example, new accounts inherit the lowest rating from their IP to discourage bot farms.
 Beyond this, rating is tied entirely to actions within the platform: voting, posting, and how those decisions align with the community.